15 Awesome Things To Do In Tallinn [Estonia] In 2024

 6. Visit the Danish King’s Garden

-There are spooky looking monks dotted over the place too, and if you’ve seen Harry Potter, you’ll see a resemble to dementors.
+There are spooky looking monks dotted over the place too, and if you’ve seen Harry Potter, you’ll see a resemblance to the dementors.

 It’s a totally free area to explore too, so again, a great spot for those looking for the best places to visit in Tallinn on a budget!